-Traralgon Bowls Club: The onsite Bistro operates 7 days a week (excluding Christmas Day) for both lunch and dinner service, with a selection of great value meals there is sure to be something for everybody.
+The Kitchen at Traralgon RSL: The onsite Bistro operates 7 days a week (excluding Christmas Day) for both lunch and dinner service, with a selection of great value meals there is sure to be something for everybody.
 I have eaten here many times for Lunch and always had a great meal.
 Prices start from $12 for lunch

 Emilio’s Bistro Italian Australian Club Morwell: Emilio’s is open for lunch and dinner every day.
 The bistro has a large menu containing all the favourites you’d expect, plus modern and exciting additions by Chef Antonio.
-A games room for the kids is great to keep them occupied while the adults enjoy the peace and quiet.
+A games room for the kids is great to keep them occupied while the adults enjoy a relaxing meal in the bistro.